-The act of adding an object to a chain link as a defending object.
-(See Rule 3.5.4d)
+The act of adding an object to a chain link as a defending card.
+(See Rule 7.0.8)

 Defend Step

 The step of combat after the Attack Step, where the defending hero (if any) declares defending cards.
 Followed by the reaction Step.
 (See Section 7.3 - Defend Step)